Anastasia-Labs/opshin-audit/catalyst_docs/milestone3/milestone3-edgecases.md

 - **File Reference**: `opshin/tests/test_types.py`
 - **Edge Case**:

-1. Empty records are not included in the test cases, which leads to a lack of validation for subtyping behavior with empty records.
+1. Empty records are not included in the test cases, which can lead to unexpected/unspecified behaviour.

 2. There are no test cases for records with fields in a different order.